Thinking with a different mindset…

 I want you to think about it.
 How we spend our time is how we are living life.

 And what about the things that we choose?
-Don’t they have a big effect on who we spend our time with, and what is important to us?
+Don’t they have a big effect on who we are spending our time with, and what is important to us?

-I don’t think it becomes a problem unless we really haven’t chosen the things that we own.
+I don’t think it becomes a problem unless we really haven’t chosen the things that we own or we’ve outgrown them, but can’t let them go.

 Here is what I mean…

-When I was a young mommy, regardless of the difficult marriage, I loved it and it was easy for me.
+When I was a young mommy, I loved being a mom and it was easy for me, a joy.

 So spending time on the life I was living was not unsatisfying.

-Now, for me, coming from an Organizationally Challenged person’s perspective, this minimalism concept is a bit skewed.
+Now, for me, coming from an Organizationally Challenged person’s perspective, this minimalism concept was a bit skewed.

-When you don’t know how to keep house, are always working but getting little done, and most of your days are patch jobs at best.
-You don’t think about “Do I want this?” or “Is this adding value to my life?”
-You are thinking “HOW THE HELL CAN I MANAGE!
-AND WHY CAN’T I DO WHAT MY SISTER DOES?!”
+When you don’t know how to keep house… are always working but getting little done, and most of your days are patch jobs at best, you don’t think about “Do I want this?” or “Is this adding value to my life?”
+The thinking is more like: “How the he** can I make it through the day, and why can’t I be like my sister?!”

 Before any of us can even consider minimalism, we have to conquer the clutter.
 But you know what?
-For us Organizationally Challenged people, I’m telling you that just thinking “minimalism” can make that happen in a way that is less of an uphill climb.
+For us Organizationally Challenged people, I’m telling you that just thinking “minimalism” can really help us let go easier than we have before.

 Simply because of a mindset shift.